Grant Opportunities

 Capital purchases with an expected useful life of 12 months or more, such as building repairs or additions, purchase of new equipment, purchase of technology (hardware & software), vehicles, and furniture.

-The purpose of the White Family Foundation Fund, a fund of the Community Foundation of Hancock County, is to assist local community development and support initiatives that enhance the desire to live, work and play in Shirley, Indiana, and nearby surrounding communities.
+The purpose of the White Family Foundation Fund, a fund of the Community Foundation of Hancock County, is to assist local community development and support initiatives that enhance the desire to live, work, and play in Hancock and Henry counties.

 Criteria